 • The geochemical work on the waste rock indicates that the argillaceous sediment samples have potential for acid generation based on static test data.
 The argillaceous sediments are a very minor lithology (<5% of the total rock) at the Bradshaw Deposit.
 The remaining rock types are expected to be non-acid generating.
 In general the neutralization potential of waste rock samples was high, consisting primarily of reactive carbonate minerals.
-Metal leaching, most notably arsenic, does appear to be an issue with the ore, as observed in both short-term leach and humidity cell tests.
 Acid generation of the ore is not an issue based on the results of Neutralization Potential Ratio (NPR), Carbonate Neutralization Potential Ratio (CaNPR) and Non Acid Generating (NAG) pH values.
 Furthermore, the neutralization potential of the ore was high, and consists primarily of reactive carbonate minerals.
+Metal leaching, most notably arsenic, does appear to be an issue with the ore and waste rock, as observed in both short-term leach and humidity cell tests.
+The waste rock lithologies reporting the highest arsenic concentrations in the leach tests were the argillaceous sediment and the unaltered mafic volcanics.